top of page

 2 min read

 Psychodynamic psychotherapy is grounded in the understanding that lasting psychological change involves more than symptom relief.
 It requires attention to the emotional, relational, and often unconscious patterns that shape how a person experiences themselves and others.
-Jonathan Shedler, PhD , has written with unusual clarity about these processes, helping articulate what makes psychodynamic psychotherapy both distinct and effective.
-In his influential paper, The Efficacy of
+As a therapist providing psychodynamic psychotherapy in Cary, NC , and serving the greater Raleigh-Durham area, I work with adults who want more than coping strategies.
+They are often thoughtful, self-aware i

 amyolsontherapy